I received my PhD from Harvard University, where I worked in the Jacobsen Group.

-My primary research interests are in developing new catalytic reactions and understanding the mechanistic underpinnings of catalysis.
-As a training physical organic chemist, I am interested in learning and applying physical and computational tools to study the mechanism of reactions.
-Such tools include operando NMR and IR spectroscopy as well as DFT and wavefunction-based computations.
-I also rely heavily on programming, data science tools, and mathematics to automate and enhance experimental design and data analysis.
+My primary research interests in graduate school were the development of new catalytic reactions and understanding reaction mechanisms.
+I applied physical and computational tools, including operando NMR and IR spectroscopy as well as quantum-chemical computational modeling.
+I routinely use programming, data science tools, and mathematics to automate and enhance experimental design and data analysis.

-In addition to chemistry, I'm also interested in writing about science for a general audience and in the sociology of scientific research (see my blog posts).
-I also bake and cook, among other hobbies.
+In addition to research, I enjoy writing about science for a general audience and in the sociology of scientific research (see my blog posts).
+Also important for my happiness are eating and making food.

 From 2017 to 2021 I was an undergraduate at Yale University, where I studied peptide-catalyzed reactions in the Miller Group.
 Prior to that I attended high school in Singapore after growing up in Penang, Malaysia.